General Terms of Reference

 Grants may be awarded by the Nova Scotia Museum (NSM) Board of Governors to individuals conducting research in Nova Scotia.
 These grants will be known as the Nova Scotia Museum Research Grants.

-Completed application forms including a project description must be received for consideration by February 27, 2018, 5pm.
+Completed application forms including a project description must be received for consideration by March 1, 2019, 5pm.
 Applications received after this date will not be processed or returned.
-Successful candidates will be advised, by mail, of the Board of Governors' decision by May 25, 2018.
+Successful candidates will be advised, by mail or email according to preference of applicant, of the Board of Governors' decision by May 24, 2019.
 Applicants must provide names of two references.
 In the case of students, one of these should be an academic supervisor.